Intemnets-Lab/VANET-Broadcast-Protocol/README.md

 </center>

-For future contribution to the VBP framework or VBP routing protocol, we recommend looking for this output when running the example scripts.
-This is one area a user can look at that shows all pieces of the routing protocol work as intended.
+We recommend looking for this output when running the example scripts.
+This is one indicator that the source application is received by the sink application by vehicles in the VANET.